imgeorgiev/SDP_G19_OfficeBot/Docs/meeting_notes.md

 * Camera for detecting edges of object for collision avoidance
 * Remote-controlled robot (bluetooth in Pi for PS4 controller: Callum), as well as basic line following for first client demo
 * IVR from two years ago had line following/detection

+### Meeting notes 05.02

+##### Demo:
+* web-app on pi & console output
+* show video of camera
+* one (possibly) sensor for line-following
+* ** Any changes to a group’s milestones should be written up and sent to the client by the end of the day for official approval.**

+arduino forwarding of sensors to pi ev3 has a mini-usb port, so can power it.